SuperOfficeDocs/superoffice-docs/docs/de/custom-objects/learn/udef/move.md

 so.date: 06.29.2022
-keywords: udef, benutzerdefiniertes Feld so.topic: howto so.user: admin so.user: admin so.user.tooltip: Settings and maintenance
+keywords: udef, benutzerdefiniertes Feld so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance so.audience: settings so.audience.tooltip: Settings and maintenance

 language: de
 ---